lukashornych/evitalab/README.md

   <a href="https://github.com/lukashornych/evitalab/blob/master/LICENSE" title="License"><img src="https://img.shields.io/badge/license-MIT-blue.svg"/></a>
 </p>

-evitaLab aims to allow easy browsing of contents in the database, and to provide a simple way to run queries against all APIs.
+evitaLab aims to allow for easy browsing of contents stored in the database as well as to provide a simple way to run queries against all APIs.

 In the future, evitaLab will hopefully also allow for easy schema and data manipulations.